CiscoTestAutomation/getting-started/source/install/keepuptodate.rst

 To upgrade the |pyATS| and |library| :doc:`infrastructure </definitions/def_pyats_code_infrastructure>`, and any or all of the :doc:`feature libraries and components </definitions/def_pyatslibrary_code_structure>`, run the relevant upgrade command **from your virtual environment**.

+.. note:: The |library| is the new name for what was previously known as "Genie."
+You might still see some commands that refer to ``genie``.

 Internal Cisco users
 ^^^^^^^^^^^^^^^^^^^^^